 Dr. M. Kathleen Holmes, Ph.D.

-I have extensive experience working with veterans and active-duty service members (including members of the special forces community) and their loved ones, as well as with first responders.
+I have extensive experience working with veterans and active-duty service members and their loved ones, as well as with first responders.
 I have also worked with many clients who identify as LGBTQ+.

-I see clients Monday through Saturday between the hours of 8am and 8pm via telehealth.
-I do not currently offer in-person services.
+I see clients Monday through Friday between the hours of 8am and 8pm via telehealth.
+I also have some weekend availability.
+I do not offer in-person services.

 My graduate training at St. John’s University in diverse Queens, NY helped me to develop a culturally sensitive approach to psychotherapy, which I continue to prioritize in my work.
 During my training, I gained experience practicing in a variety of clinical settings, including a community mental health clinic, a college counseling center, a residential substance abuse treatment program, an acute inpatient psychiatric unit, and a state psychiatric hospital.
 More recently, I spent seven years working for the Department of Veterans Affairs in various clinics.

 Prior to focusing on clinical practice, I trained and worked in several research settings (e.g., the National Institute of Mental Health and various academic departments).
 My strong background in clinical research helps me stay informed of the latest developments in the field, and I strive to apply these developments in my therapy practice.

 Member, Association for Contextual Behavioral Science